-An extremely bright period flat with high ceilings, tall sash windows and attractive wrought iron balconies converted from the first floor of a four storey victorian terrace quietly located in the Camden Square conservation area with its two acres of park and within the catchment area for Camden School for Girls.
+An extremely bright and characterful period flat converted from the second floor of a four storey Victorian terrace quietly located in the Camden Square conservation area with its two acres of park and within the catchment area for Camden School for Girls.
 Excellent transport facilities including multiple bus routes, Camden Town tube, Camden Road overground and within walking distance of Kings Cross, St Pancras Mainline and Eurostar stations, Granary Square and Regents Canal.
+Excellent condition throughout.
 Gas centrally heated.
+Chain Free.

 Kitchen 9'2" x 5'8" Included in above measurements.
 Fully fitted.